FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Approach

 \section{Approach}

-The framework is described in Fig. \ref{fig:model}, which consists of Context Encoder, \textbf{D}ual-level \textbf{F}eedback \textbf{S}trategy Selector \textbf{(DFS)}, \textbf{D}uble \textbf{C}ontrol \textbf{R}eader \textbf{(DCR)}, Strategy Dictionary and Response Generator.
+The structure of the proposed framework is presented in Fig. \ref{fig:model}, which consists of the context encoder, {DFS}, {DCR}, the strategy dictionary, and the response generator.
 Firstly, the context encoder obtains the contextual representation.
-Secondly, \textbf{DFS} utilizes the strategy-relevant feature as the input and incorporates the help-seeker's feedback to encourage or penalize strategies for strategy selection.
-Then, \textbf{DCR} makes double control flows between the strategy and dialog history to help generate the strategy-constrain response.
-Next, strategy dictionary introduces the description to enrich the strategy information.
-Finally, response generator outputs the supportive response.
+Then, {DFS} takes the strategy-relevant feature as the input and incorporates the help-seeker's feedback to encourage or penalize strategies for strategy selection.
+Subsequently, {DCR} makes double control flows (i.e., context-to-strategy flow and strategy-to-context flow) between the strategy and the dialog history to generate a strategy-constrained response.
+Afterward, the strategy dictionary introduces the description to enrich the strategy information.
+Finally, the response generator outputs the supportive response.